ministryofjustice/cloud-platform-user-guide/source/documentation/deploying-an-app/multicontainer-app-deploy.md

 ### Further Development

-After you deployed and Interacting with multi-container application and would like to create Monitoring dashboard , Custom Alerts and Cronjobs for your application use this working examples:
+After you deployed and Interacting with multi-container application and would like to create Monitoring dashboard and Custom Alerts for your application use this working examples:

 * **Grafana dashboard** - Follow the [guide][creating-dashboards] on how to create a Graphana dashboard, make corresponding changes to [monitoring-grafana-dashboard.yaml][dashboard-configmap] file and apply the configmap to your namespace in the kubernetes cluster, which will show your Grafana-Dashboard [here][Dashboard].